By Shannon G.

 Heroin told Charles it was the answer to his pain, when in fact it made things worse.

 Heroin told my son his problems were everyone else’s fault.

 Heroin told him just one more hit and then he could stop, but it never let go.

 Heroin told him he would feel first-hit euphoria all over again, even though he never did.

 Heroin told him to lie, cheat and steal then convinced his brain that was OK when it wasn’t.

-Heroin told him his loved ones abandoned him, when in fact … Read more...
+Heroin told him his loved ones abandoned him, when in fact it was the drug that made him abandon … Read more...

 Another of Charles’ raps penned under Reezin’ the Revolutionary.
 This one nails addiction.
 It’s not pleasant but neither is the illness.
 I think once you read it, you start to have an understanding of the self loathing an addict suffers from.

 During his last days, Charles suffered a depressive episode and that coupled with the withdrawal from heroin is why he took his own life.

 I got that shit that’ll make you rob, steal or kill,